DarshanSudhakar/darshansudhakar.github.io/content/blog/git-getting-started/index.md

 Here is a simple way to understand Git for first-timers.

 Learning Git is easy when Git is your first version control tool.
 But it becomes a little difficult for somebody who is already aware of other version control tools like SVN, Perforce, or TFS.

-Why?
-We feel we need to unlearn and re-learn something.
-And this is always a pain.
+Why is that it is difficult to understand Git?
+This because Git totally inverts the way we handle branches.
+Now you need to unlearn and re-learn this new thing.
+And I know it is a little painful!:syringe:

-So, in this blog, I will suggest some tricks, tools, and tips through which you can understand Git.
-By following this blog you need not unlearn anything.
-You just have to learn a new thing.
-So half of your problem is now solved.
+The intension of this blog is to make this journey a little painless.

 ## So what is Git?